makersacademy/takeaway-challenge/docs/review.md

 ## Personal details and tokens on GitHub

-Your phone/sid/auth_token should never be committed to GitHub.
-See https://help.github.com/articles/remove-sensitive-data/ to remove them.
-Prefer ENV variables and we recommend the [dotenv gem](https://github.com/bkeepers/dotenv) for managing them.
+A well ordered codebase will use ENV variables and the [dotenv gem](https://github.com/bkeepers/dotenv) to ensure that sensitive infomration such as phone numbers and security tokens are not pushed up to public repos on Github.

 ## Explore the language for solutions to common problems
 ### Use `Hash.new` to specify defaults other than `nil`

 This can be particularly useful if you are managing counts of things (e.g. dishes).
 Instead of:
 ```ruby
 def initialize